typoman/RoboFont-Font-View-Modular-Contextual-Menu/README.md

 # Changing the script folder
 Choose the menu item `Extensions > Font View Menu > Set Script Folder`.
-There is a sample script folder which you can download from the repo folder [sampleScripts](https://github.com/typoman/RoboFont-Font-View-Modular-Contextual-Menu/tree/main/sampleScripts).
+There is a sample script folder which you can download from the repo folder [Font View Scripts](https://github.com/typoman/RoboFont-Font-View-Modular-Contextual-Menu/tree/main/Font%20View%20Scripts).
 It includes some useful scripts for performing actions on the glyphs.
+Some of the scripts inside this folder require [Font Gadgets](https://github.com/typoman/RoboFontGadgets) extension to be installed to work.

 # Credits
 Written by Bahman Eslami based on a script wirriten by Frank Grießhammer